 To view more information about the Bradford proposals visit the following page: http://www.redwoodcity.org/bradford

 To view more ways to join the conversation about this project and many more topics being discussed by the City Council click here.

 Adoption of Affordable Housing Impact Fees

 On October 26, 2015, the City Council adopted affordable housing impact fees on both residential and commercial development.
 This action is part of the City's community benefits framework, also known as Partnership Redwood City, which generates fees from development to support city programs and services.
 More information is available at the following page: http://www.redwoodcity.org/housingfees

 Increased Flexibility to Add Accessory Dwelling Units (ADU)

-Also on October 26, 2015, the City Council amended the Accessory Dwelling Unit (aka secondary unit, in-law unit, granny flat, backyard cottage) ordinance.
+The State has recently passed new laws regarding accessory dwelling units (aka secondary unit, in-law unit, granny flat, backyard cottage) ordinance.
 ADUs are a smaller living unit on a property that has a single-family residence, providing an additional housing option, which is typically more affordable than other types of housing.
 The City will be updating its regulations for compliance with this new law.
 For more information, visit the following page: http://ww.redwoodcity.org/adu

 Funds for Affordable Housing